-- 2.4.3.6.1 If complicated calculations are necessary, the program shall be written so that where feasible a simple function or assertion will provide an error check and back-up action. - 2.4.3.6.2 In addition to requirements 2.2.3.8 and 2.3.3.1.5, defensive coding shall be applied by programmers with the objective of maintaining program behaviour within its specifications, including the following: - known states and program properties, and parameter ranges shall be verified; - variable values that can cause faulty operations shall be detected, (for example, division by 0). - 2.4.3.6.3 Dynamic checking for overflow and underflow shall be performed, eg for array bounds, lists, queues, buffers.
+2.4.3.6.1 If complicated calculations are necessary, the program shall be written so that - where feasible - a simple function or assertion will provide an exception check and back-up action.

+2.4.3.6.2 In addition to requirements 2.2.3.8 and 2.3.3.1.4, defensive coding shall be applied by programmers with the objective of maintaining program behaviour within its specifications, including the following:

+- known states and program properties, and parameter ranges shall be verified; - variable values that can cause faulty operations shall be detected, (for example, division by 0).

+2.4.3.6.3 Preventing overflow and underflow of assigned memory (eg in the case of arrays, lists, queues, buffers) shall be statically addressed through strong data types and type checking.
+If static prevention cannot be guaranteed, dynamic checking shall be performed.